elruizz/AdvPy-eRuiz/README.md

 | Status | Working on |
 | Location | https://github.com/ |
 | Self Grade | 100/100 |
-| Notes | HOW TO PLAY: At Main Menu user can view stats, quit, or play the game.
-Type 'go' to launch. 'quit' or 'exit to quit
-User types in one letter at a time.
+HOW TO PLAY: At Main Menu user can view stats, quit, or play the game.
+Type 'go' to launch. 'quit' or 'exit to quit User types in one letter at a time.
 Hangman will upate in real time.
-If you lose, game will ask to play again Type 'yes' or 'no' to play or not play again.
+If you lose, game will ask to play again
+Type 'yes' or 'no' to play or not play again.
 You will be returned back to menu.
 Type quit or exit to quit program.|

 ### Assignment #2